mbabynames search ✿

 Ragnar Grey

-"noble and strong" (Ragnar) meets "grey-haired" (Grey).
+"warrior of the gods" (Ragnar) meets "grey-haired" (Grey).
 The combination reads as complete.
 Neither name overshadows the other.
 Grey (1 syllable) provides a firm close after the longer Ragnar.

 Flowing and rhythmic